ShirleyWISiu/ShirleyWISiu.github.io/shirleysiu.md

 - **1997-2001 Teaching Assistant**, Department of Computer and Information Science, University of Macau

 ### Education
-- **2010-2011 Post-doc in Computational Biology**, *University of Erlangen*, Germany
+- **2010-2011 Post-doc in Computational Biology**, University of Erlangen, Germany
-- **2010 PhD (Dr. rer. nat.) in Computational Biology**, *Department of Physics, Saarland University*, Germany
+- **2010 PhD (Dr. rer. nat.) in Computational Biology**, Department of Physics, Saarland University*, Germany
-- **2006 MSc in Computational Molecular Biology**, *Center for Bioinformatics in Saarland University & Max-Planck Institute for Computer Science*, Germany
+- **2006 MSc in Computational Molecular Biology**, Center for Bioinformatics in Saarland University & Max-Planck Institute for Computer Science, Germany
-- **2001 MSc in Software Engineering**, *Department of Computer and Information Science, University of Macau*
+- **2001 MSc in Software Engineering**, Department of Computer and Information Science, University of Macau
-- **1997 BSc in Software Engineering**, *Department of Computer and Information Science, University of Macau*
+- **1997 BSc in Software Engineering**, Department of Computer and Information Science, University of Macau

 ### Contact
 Email: siuwengin at gmail.com; shirleywisiu at gmail.com